DGRYZER/DGRYZER/README.md

 ### Bio:

-Debajyoti Ghosh is a passionate software engineer specializing in JavaScript and frontend development.
+### Debajyoti Ghosh, a fervent software engineer, excels in JavaScript, frontend development, and Database Management Systems.
+His work resonates with elegance, reflecting a dedication to excellence and innovation.

 ### My Stack: